-Risk cards already prepared from exercise 1.2.
+Risk cards already prepared from Exercise 1.2.

-This exercise has been adapted from the "fishbowl game".
+This exercise has been adapted from the 'fishbowl game'.
 Half the participants form an inner circle, facing outwards.
 The other half form an outer circle, facing inwards.
 In this way, each person in the inner circle faces someone in the outer circle.

-Ask for participants from the groups who have worked on risk assessment exercise 1.2 to volunteer to form the inner circle.
-Provide them with the high risk cards from exercise 1.2, a pen and a set of blank cards.
+Ask for participants from the groups who have worked on risk assessment Exercise 1.2 to volunteer to form the inner circle.
+Provide them with the high risk cards from Exercise 1.2, a pen and a set of blank cards.
 The remaining participants form the outer circle.
 They will provide suggestions for lessening the risks presented by the inner circle.

-If numbers are unequal, choose one participant to observe or, as facilitator, you can join the outer circle.
+If numbers are unequal, choose one participant

+to observe or, as facilitator, you can join the outer circle.

+Someone from the inner circle describes a risk on

-Someone from the inner circle describes a risk on the sheet.
+someone from the inner circle describes a risk on the sheet.
 Allow one minute for this.
 The person standing opposite in the outer circle then has two minutes to suggest strategies for lessening the risk.
 The person in the inner circle records these on the blank cards.

-The facilitator calls "change" and people in the outer circle only move one person to the right.
+The facilitator calls 'change' and people in the outer circle only move one person to the right.
 As facilitator, you need to keep everyone to time.
 Repeat the process until the outer circle has provided strategies for all the different risks or until each risk has been given enough strategies for consideration.

 Once the exercise is completed, ask the original three groups from Exercise 1.2 to reform to discuss the strategies that have been suggested for reducing risks.

 They should assess these against the criteria below, or you can choose your own criteria with the group.